orjerby/MyCloset/README.md

 # MyCloset

-An clothes app where you create a list of clothes which you have in real life.
+A closet app where you create a list of clothes which you have in real life.
 You have the ability to upload the cloth information like an image, color, season, rate, size, company, category and store it to your clothes list.

 # What I Learned

 * React Native
 * ASP.NET using C#
 * Create a database using Microsoft SQL
-* Create store procedures
+* Create stored procedures
 * Access the databse using ADO.NET
 * Implement a Full Stack project
 * Create Web Services and call them using AJAX